-Double click the "FlagShip7 MSVC Console" icon on the desktop.
-It opens which displays information about the current FlagShip version.
-You may get short summary of compiler switches by FlagShip -h

-CMD window with locally set environment variables and paths, required for compiling and debugging the application.
-This icon and the underlayed batch file is created by the Setup wizard according to your preferences.
+Depending on the desired target, double click the "FlagShip8 64bit Console" or "FlagShip8 32bit Console" icon on the desktop.
+It opens CMD window with locally set environment variables and paths, required for compiling and debugging the application.
+It also sets path and environment for VC compiler of MS-VisualStudio.

+The 64bit icon is designed to create 64bit objects and executables, while the 32bit icon creates 32bit objects and executables.
+Both icons and the underlaid batch files are created by the Setup wizard according to your preferences and VisualStudio paths.

 In this console window, simply enter